 In the following I will discuss three authors to explore the tightly knit interconnection between media, body, and imagination in memorial processes, placing the role of mediation at the center: André Brink, Richard Flanagan, and Christos Tsiolkas, all of migrant stock like Rushdie.
 For them, as for Rushdie, memorial processes are not only challenged but also released by an unbridgeable gap between past and present that activates imagination before recall, and also triggers a need for memory before any actual memorial process unfolds as a particular memory, ready to be communicated to others.
-My readings will focus on the role of mediation, from body to language, in the threefold process of emergence of memory.
+My readings will focus on the role of mediation, from body to language, in the threefold process of emergence of memory, construction of memory, and communication of memory.